 Socioeconomic barriers

 Market competition is consistently defined and implemented.
-Entry and exit barriers in product, factor, and capital markets are low or do not exist.
+Entry and exit barriers in the product, factor and capital markets are low or do not exist.
 Slovakia fully complies with international rules for the equal treatment of companies.
 Prices are fully liberalized, and the shadow economy is in decline.
 According to the Kaufmann and Kaliberda electricity consumption method, the shadow economy declined by more than half between 1993 and 2016, from 16.2% to 7.52% of GDP (Hošová 2019).
 According to a different methodology, it averaged 16.9% of GDP between 2003 and 2018 (Enste 2018).
+According to Friedrich Schneider (2022), the size of the informal economy decreased to 13.1% of the total economy in 2021.

 Market organization

-Slovakia is subject to EU antitrust and competition laws and has previously implemented laws protecting the market from monopolies and a concentration of dominant actors.
-The country has also established antitrust institutions; while adequately configured, they sometimes react slowly.
-The Anti-Monopoly Office (Protimonopolný úrad, PMÚ) regularly fines companies for participating in cartels or for abuse of dominant positions (e.g., in electricity or telecommunications).
-Many of these companies, which are co-owned by multinationals, have successfully contested PMÚ decisions in Slovak courts.
-It then becomes the European Commission’s responsibility to apply a coherent anti-monopoly policy, but even when this occurs, this constitutes a lengthy procedure.
+Slovakia adheres to EU antitrust and competition laws and has enacted legislation to prevent monopolies and concentration of market power.
+The country has established antitrust institutions, although at times the response can be slow.
+The Anti-Monopoly Office (PMÚ) regularly imposes fines on companies involved in cartels or engaged in abusive practices of dominant market positions, such as in the electricity or telecommunications sectors.
+Some of these companies, which have multinational ownership, have successfully challenged PMÚ decisions in Slovak courts.
+In such cases, the European Commission assumes responsibility for implementing a coherent antitrust policy, but this process can be lengthy.

 Competition policy

-Foreign trade is fully liberalized, and the country is integrated within the European Single Market.
+Foreign trade is fully liberalized, and the country is integrated into the European Single Market.
 There are few non-tariff barriers.
-Entry and exit barriers within the product, factor, and capital markets are low or do not exist.
-There is no state intervention in free trade.
+Entry and exit barriers within the product, factor and capital markets are low or nonexistent.
+There is no state intervention obstructing free trade.
 Slovakia has one of the most open economies in the world.
+However, there is a risk that lower global trade would be particularly harmful.

 Liberalization of foreign trade